aksio-insurtech/Defaults/README.md

 [stylecop rules](./Source/Defaults/stylecop.json).
 In addition to this it provides a set of default NuGet metadata properties to ease the creation of projects that are to be published as NuGet packages.

+With the introduction of [Global AnalyserConfig](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/configuration-files#global-analyzerconfig) one can take typical things one would hav ein `.editorconfig` files and package for reuse.
+This project does so as well by adding

 ### Packages

 NuGet packages that are published on the public NuGet feed should adhere to the defined [best practices](https://docs.microsoft.com/en-us/nuget/create-packages/package-authoring-best-practices).